Allu1249/SpringMVCAngularJS/README.md

 *CLIENT*

-1.Create the TODO app in single html file WEB-INF/pages/todo.html
+1. ~~Create the TODO app in single html file WEB-INF/pages/todo.html~~
-2. Make index page that links to the todo.html page this page will link to all test pages
+2. ~~Make index page that links to the todo.html page this page will link to all test pages~~
 3. Add ajax functionality to the todo.html to retrieve and update/store items on the serverside.